superna9999/meta-meson/README.md

 Available S9xxx machines are :
  - amlogic-s9xxx (all S905 and S905X and S912 machines) : generic non-bootable .wic image to be customized

+Experimental A113d machine :
+ - amlogic-s400 : non-bootable .wic image, no sdcard on the board, u-boot should be added and flashed to eMMC

 ## Selecting Image type

 Images types available (in addition of standard Poky/OE images) :